ivotron/popper2-paper/paper/paper.md

 Based on our analysis of the container tooling landscape, we found that there is an absence of tools for allowing users to work with containers in an engine-agnostic way.
 It has also been found that as scientific workflows become increasingly complex, continuous validation of the workflows which is critical to ensuring good reproducibility, becomes difficult [@deelman2018future; @cohen2017scientific].

-Currently, different container-based workflow engines are available but all of them assume the presence of a fully provisioned Kubernetes cluster [@kubernetes_google].
+Different container-based workflow engines are available but most of them assume the presence of a fully provisioned Kubernetes cluster [@kubernetes_google].
 The presence of a Kubernetes cluster or a cloud computing environment reduces the likelihood of researchers to adopt container technology for reproducing any experiment since it is often costly [@rodriguez2020container] to get access to one and this, in turn, makes reproducibility complex.
 It would be more convenient for researchers if workflow engines provided the flexibility of running workflows in a wide range of computing environments including those that are readily available for them to use.